MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

   In B1 =IF(ISNA(A1),0,INDEX(tablearray,A1,column))
 ```

 If you cannot use two cells, use **COUNTIF**.
-It is generally faster than an exact match lookup.
+It's generally faster than an exact match lookup.

 ```vb
   IF (COUNTIF(lookuparray,lookupvalue)=0, 0, _